akankshast/akankshast/README.md

 #### Good to see you here 😀

-* I am a third year Informatio Technology student 👩‍🎓
+* I am a third year Information Technology student 👩‍🎓
 * Full stack enthusiast
 * Learning web-dev technologies 🌐
 * Interested in competitive coding 👩‍💻